Ace participant Allison Brown says First Tee has boosted her confidence

 The first program in Indiana will begin this summer at The Legends of Indiana Golf Course.
 A kick off event for mentors and participants was held on Monday, June 17th.
 We are excited to see the development of youth players and their mentors.

-For more information, contact Taylor Stockbridge, [email protected].
+For more information, contact Kiselya Salcedo at [email protected].

 School Skills Challenges